 Suzanne Olimpio is the Interim Director of Special Education and will serve in this role until June 30, 2020.
 Ms. Olimpio comes to the district with over 29 years of public school experience.
 She received her Bachelor of Arts degree in Economics from Villanova University, her Master’s Degree in Counseling from Rider University and holds a School Psychology certification.
 She has extensive experience as a Child Study Team member and a special education administrator.
 She recently retired as the Assistant Superintendent of Pupil Services from the Morris School District.

 Supervisor of Special Education

-Mrs. Castorina began working in the Sparta School District in 2010 as a school social worker on the Child Study Team at both the middle school and elementary school levels.
-Mrs. Castorina holds a Bachelor’s of Arts degree in Psychology from Rutgers University, and a Master’s of Social Work degree from New York University.
-She is currently taking educational leadership courses through Centenary College.
+Dr. Castorina began working in the Sparta School District in 2010 as a school social worker on the Child Study Team at both the middle school and elementary school levels.
+Dr. Castorina holds a Bachelor’s of Arts degree in Psychology from Rutgers University, and a Master’s of Social Work degree from New York University, and she recently received her doctorate degree from Centenary University.

-Collaboration is an integral part of Mrs. Castorina’s work.
+Collaboration is an integral part of Dr. Castorina’s work.
 She values taking a team approach when it comes to the well-being of a student.
 She embodies the whole student approach.
 Supporting parents and understanding their needs helps her to foster a positive relationship in the school setting.
-Mrs. Castorina enjoys being a part of the supervisory team in the Sparta School District.
+Dr. Castorina enjoys being a part of the supervisory team in the Sparta School District.

 Supervisor, Special Education